 While we have experienced significant revenue growth in recent periods, we have not been profitable in prior fiscal years, and we are not certain whether we will obtain a high enough volume of sales to sustain or increase our growth, or whether we will reach and maintain profitability in the future.
 We also expect our costs and expenses to increase in future periods, which could negatively affect our future results of operations if our revenue does not increase.
 In particular, we intend to continue to expend significant funds to further develop our platform, including by introducing new products and functionality, and to adapt and grow our inside sales team and enterprise sales force to drive new customer adoption, expand use cases and integrations, and support international expansion.
 In particular, we have entered into non-cancelable multi-year capacity commitments with respect to cloud infrastructure services with certain third-party cloud providers, which require us to pay for such capacity irrespective of actual usage.
-We will also face increased compliance costs associated with growth, in revenue may be slower than we expect, and we may not be able to increase our revenue enough to offset our increased operating expenses.
+We will also face increased compliance costs associated with growth, the expansion of our customer base, and being a public company.
+Our efforts to grow our business may be costlier than we expect, or the rate of our growth in revenue may be slower than we expect, and we may not be able to increase our revenue enough to offset our increased operating expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described herein, and unforeseen expenses, difficulties, complications, or delays, and other unknown events.
 If we are unable to sustain profitability, the value of our business and Class A common stock may significantly decrease.